Legislature: Terminology

 Though the specific roles for each legislature differ by location, they all aim to serve the same purpose of appointing officials to represent their citizens to determine appropriate legislation for the country.

 History

-Among the earliest recognised legislatures was the Athenian Ecclesia.
+Among the earliest recognised formal legislatures was the Athenian Ecclesia.
 In the Middle Ages, European monarchs would host assemblies of the nobility, which would later develop into predecessors of modern legislatures.
-These were often named The Estates.
+These were often named the Estates.
 The oldest surviving legislature is the Icelandic Althing, founded in 930 CE.

 Functions

 Democratic legislatures have six major functions: representation, deliberation, legislation, authorizing expenditure, making governments, and oversight.

 Representation

 There exist five ways that representation can be achieved in a legislature: